Actify

 Pin this in your team channel.
 Let people pick their own week — forced order feels like homework.

-🔐 Team Escape Room — [Day] at [Time] What: 30-min online escape room (free) Where: [Meeting room / Zoom link] Difficulty: Medium (we got this) No prep needed.
-Just bring your brain.
-Current team record: [time] — let's beat it.
+Hey team — optional but fun: [Escape room challenge / Trivia round] on [Day] at [Time] What: [30-min online escape room OR 20-min Kahoot trivia] Where: [Meeting room / Zoom link] Difficulty: Medium — we've got this No prep needed.
+Just show up.
+Current team record: [time/score] — let's see if we can beat it.

-Adding a 'team record' creates a recurring challenge even with different rooms each time.
+Adding a 'team record' creates a recurring challenge even when the activity changes each month.

 Friday Shout-Out Template

-🎉 Friday Shout-Outs One thing someone on this team did this week that you appreciated: • [Your name]: [Name] — [specific thing they did] Add yours below.
-Takes 30 seconds, makes someone's Friday.
+🎉 Friday Shout-Outs One thing someone on this team did this week that you appreciated — be specific, 1 sentence: • [Your name]: [Name] — [what they did and why it mattered] Add yours below.
+Takes 30 seconds and genuinely makes someone's Friday.

-For async teams, post this Thursday evening so everyone can contribute by Friday EOD.
+For async teams, post Thursday evening so everyone can contribute by Friday EOD.

 Monthly Team Check-In (3 questions)

-Quick monthly pulse (anonymous, 60 seconds): 1.
-How connected do you feel to this team?
+Quick monthly pulse — anonymous, 60 seconds: 1.
+How connected do you feel to this team right now?
 (1–5) 2.
-Best activity this month? (one word) 3.
+What was your favorite activity this month? (one word or phrase) 3.
 What should we try next month?
-Responses help me keep activities relevant.
-No corporate survey, I promise.
+Helps me keep activities relevant to what you actually enjoy.
+Not a corporate survey, I promise.

 Expected Results